Way Off Broadway Dinner Theatre

 The Way Off Broadway Dinner Theatre, also known as Way Off Broadway or WOB, is a regional dinner theater and children's theater located in Frederick, Maryland, United States.

 History

 The theater was first launched in 1990 as the Keynote Dinner Theatre under the direction of Don Wiswell with a production of the musical Grease.
 It was not until 1995, when the theater was purchased by the partnership of Pete Peterson, Terrance Warfield, and Jim Watkins, that it was renamed Way Off Broadway.
 The following year, Way Off Broadway's Children's Theatre was created, opening with an original production of Sleeping Beauty.
 It was also in 1996, a year and a half after they bought the theater, that Peterson, Warfield, and Watkins sold WOB to Susan Thornton, the creator of the Children's Theatre.
 Way Off Broadway was purchased by the Kiska family in 2002, beginning their ownership of the theater with a production of A Funny Thing Happened on the Way to the Forum.
-The Kiskas remain the theater's current owners.
+In August of 2025, the Kiska Family announced the sale of Way Off Broadway, beginning in 2026, to Washington County Playhouse owners, Shawn and Laura Martin.
+New owner Shawn Martin has a history of anti-LGTBQIA+ controversy, making anti-trans statements on social media in 2020.